ChristofSchwarz/qseok_oidc_helm/README.md

 ## Troubleshooting

-This commands can help bring visibility of what's going on when do single sign-on:
+These commands can help bring visibility of what's going on when do single sign-on:
 ```
 # live monitor the container (press Ctrl-C to end)
 kubectl attach $(kubectl get pod -o=name --selector app=oidcpassthrough)